yaygone/regex_search/README.md

 Expressions not matching this grammar will result in the program terminating with an error

 ### Vocabulary
-- Any number or letter
+- Any number, letter, or space
 - The following symbols:
 , . / ? \ | = + - _ ! @ # $ %  ^ & * ( )